jayesh-srivastava/jayesh-srivastava/README.md

 ### A bit about me 🙋‍♂️
 - I’m a junior year student from India pursuing a bachelor’s degree in Computer Science. </br>
 - I am passionate about software development and I have a zeal for learning new tech stuff. </br>
-- My interests include Mobile Development, working with Cloud technologies and DevOps. </br>
+- My interests include Mobile Development, Cloud and DevOps. </br>
-- I am an open source enthusiast and learning to contribute towards it. </br>
+- I am an open source enthusiast and learning to contribute to it. </br>

 ### Tech I'm familiar with 💻